andrewsleigh/plotter/README.md

 ![Plotter v3 2020](https://github.com/andrewsleigh/plotter/raw/master/photos/v3/Cartesian_Plotter_v5_Render_2020-sm.png)

 Note, you'll need to tap M5 holes into the ends of the v-slot to attach the two end brackets.
-The feet are bolted frmo underneath into the v-slot.
+The feet are bolted from underneath into the v-slot.

 But then I came into the possession(!) of a 70 cm lngth of 2060 v-slot, so I was able to make a longer, even more stable x-axis.
 I needed to switch the orientation of the x-axis motor, and raise the axis a little more off the ground to enable th timing belt to go over and under the 2060.
 I also had to fit a larger 30 tooth pulley.